 This year, we’ve compiled the same research again.

-Back in 2015, Liverpool’s top performing piece of content received almost 120,000 social interactions alone.
+Back in 2015, Liverpool’s top-performing piece of content received almost 120,000 social interactions alone.
 Now, the team’s top piece of content has received just 64.1k in total.

 It’s not just the clubs that have amassed millions of followers.
 Individual players have millions of followers over their social media accounts.
 Social media marketing has taken the world by storm, and the football industry is no exception.

-Take Kevin Mirallas, player for Everton, who has 304 thousand followers on Instagram.
+Take Kevin Mirallas, a player for Everton, who has 304 thousand followers on Instagram.
 He has recently starred in a campaign by New Balance sportswear – not only influencing people to buy the product, but also advertising the product to his hundreds of thousands of followers.
 Nowadays, clubs aren’t just buying footballers for their skills on the pitch, they’re basing their value on their social media influence too.

 It’s not just products being advertised.
-Back in January, Manchester United player Paul Pogba became the first ever Premier League star to have his own Twitter emoji.
+Back in January, Manchester United player, Paul Pogba became the first-ever Premier League star to have his own Twitter emoji.
 For a limited time, all tweets that contained the hashtag #Pogba displayed an emoji image of the player’s face.